-Technical Committee (TC) CYBER (cybersecurity) Activity Report 2020
+Technical Committee (TC) CYBER (cybersecurity) Activity Report 2021

 Chair: Alex Leadbeater, BT

-Responsible for the standardization of cybersecurity and for providing a centre of relevant security expertise.
+Responsible for the standardization of cybersecurity, and for providing a centre of relevant security expertise.

-Security and privacy are inescapable aspects of our digital lives.
+The needs for security and privacy are inescapable aspects of our digital lives.
 Rapid growth in the complexity of new systems and networks, plus the sophistication of changing threats, present demanding challenges to maintain the security of Information and Communications Technologies (ICT) infrastructures.

 Security is particularly important to developments in networked systems such as the Internet of Things (IoT) and Industry 4.0.
 In addition, technologies such as virtualization and cloud computing bring with them specific security threats.